Selecting the right sized dog crate

 If you are planning to use the crate to contain your dog i.e. keep him in a crate while you are not around, size plays a crucial role.
 Your dog would need enough space inside its crate to move and turn around freely, especially when it is staying in there for long hours.
 Failing to do so, might instill your furry friend with negative emotions relating to the crate and it might completely refuse to get into the crate.

 Crate training a dog properly is essential.
 There is more to it than locking up the dog in a crate for a specified amount of time in a day.
 If your dog is destroying and escaping every new crate you get for him, it is time to consider buying heavy duty dog crates for your dog.
 We have put together a nice list of indestructible dog crates that are apt for dogs who constantly destroy and escape any dog crates.
+On the other end of the spectrum, people also like to buy cute and designer pet crates.
+A pink dog crate looks pretty for a girl dog.
+You can take a look at 5 pretty pink crates we have hand picked for our readers.

 There are two things to consider when traveling with your dog.
 You either travel with it in a car or in an airline.
 In case you are taking your four legged friend with you in your car, make sure your crate is of the right size and fits in your car comfortably.
 The crate should be buckled to the floor of your car tightly and the crate should still have enough space for your dog to turn around but not too much for him to jump around and cause trouble.